ObservedObserver/open-recall/README.md

 + step 1: click `start` button.
 + step 2: set game time limit and level, and click `play` button.
 + step 3: enjoy the game.

-> When Level = 2, you need to remember the previous two items.
-Suppose we have a list: Apple (n - 2), Banana (n - 1), Apple (n).
-Click yes because the current item is the same as the item two steps back.

 <table>
     <tr>